munificent/craftinginterpreters/book/evaluating-expressions.md

 if you never *write* to the array.
 Those patterns were particularly important for usability in Java 1.0 before it supported generics.

-Gosling and the other Java designers traded off a little static safety and performance (those checks in array stores take time) in return for some flexibility.
+James Gosling and the other Java designers traded off a little static safety and performance -- those array store checks take time -- in return for some flexibility.

-There are few modern statically typed languages that don't do *any* of their type validation at runtime.
-If you find yourself designing a statically typed language, keep in mind that you can sometimes give users more flexibility without sacrificing too many of the benefits of static safety by deferring some type checks until runtime.
+There are few modern statically-typed languages that don't make that trade-off *somewhere*.
+Even Haskell will let you run code with non-exhaustive matches.
+If you find yourself designing a statically-typed language, keep in mind that you can sometimes give users more flexibility without sacrificing *too* many of the benefits of static safety by deferring some type checks until runtime.

-On the other hand, a key reason users choose statically typed languages is because of the confidence the language gives them that certain kinds of errors can *never* occur when their program is run.
+On the other hand, a key reason users choose statically-typed languages is because of the confidence the language gives them that certain kinds of errors can *never* occur when their program is run.
 Defer too many type checks until runtime, and you erode that confidence.